 - Boil the whole citrus fruit: With the whole fruit method, the first step takes the longest, but is thankfully super easy: you just boil the citrus fruits in lots of water until they are very soft and tender.
 In my experience, navel oranges take the longest to cook through (about 2 hours), while lemons take just one hour.
 Grapefruits are done somewhere in between.
 I guess it has to do with the thickness of the pith.
 You MUST boil the fruit long enough and make sure it is quite soft at this step.
-If you skimp here and don't boil the whole fruit long enough, you will probably end up with a batch of marmalade with tough chewy peel that is hard to bite through.
+If you skimp here and don't boil the whole fruit long enough, you will probably end up with a batch of marmalade with a tough chewy peel that is hard to bite through.
 Take your time to do this step properly to ensure soft peel in your next batch of marmalade.
 Boiling the fruit, specifically the peel, is also important to ensure that the peel is evenly dispersed through the jars of marmalade and to avoid having all the peel float to the top of the jars.

-- Chop the soft boiled citrus fruit: This step is the worst part for me, by far.
+- Chop the soft-boiled citrus fruit: This step is the worst part for me, by far.
 You have to slice all that fruit.
 I truly hate slicing things, but here we are.
 You need to slice the boiled citrus fruit to make marmalade.
 You have to chop up all the boiled citrus fruit and make sure to remove all the seeds, which are discarded.

 - Cook sliced citrus with lots of sugar to make marmalade: this is the fun part and not too difficult.
 Combine the sugar and all the sliced citrus fruit and juices and cook in a big pot on the stove.
 It's going to boil and bubble for a long time until the mixture reaches the right consistency (set point).
 You can tell the marmalade set point with a thermometer or using the plate test.

-- Seal the jars: Transfer marmalade to jars and process to seal the jars in a boiling water bath.
+- Seal the jars: Transfer the marmalade to jars and process to seal the jars in a boiling water bath.

 - Let the jars rest: After water bath processing, the jars of marmalade must sit undisturbed at room temperature for 24 to 48 hours (1 to 2 days) in order to completely cool and reach the correct consistency.
 Just let them be.

-Do you need any special tools for making and canning marmalade?
+Special tools for making and canning preserves

 - a non-reactive ladle (Amazon)